Carlosrincong/GCP-Cloud-Engineer/VPC/README.md

 Services usefull to connect your GCP VPC network with either local network, other provider cloud network or with other GCP VPC network.

 ## Cloud VPN Gateways
 In order to create a connection between two VPN gateways, you must establish two VPN tunnels.
 Each tunnel defines the connection from the perspective of its gateway, and traffic can only pass when the pair of tunnels is established.
+This is a **regional service**.
+Allows **Private Google Access for on-premises** hosts.
+The traffic is ecrypted.

 1. Classic VPN: Classic VPN securely connects your on-premises network to your Google Cloud VPC network through an **IPsec VPN tunnel**.
 Traffic is **encrypted** by one VPN gateway, then **decrypted** by the other VPN gateway.
 Classic VPN is useful **for low-volume data** connections (max 1460 bytes).
 Supports:
     *   Site-to-site VPN
     *   Static and dynamic routes (**with Cloud Router**)
     *   IKEv1 and IKEv2 ciphers
-Classic VPN doesn't support use cases where client computers need to **“dial in” to a VPN using client VPN software**.
+    *   Single external IP address for a single interface Classic VPN doesn't support use cases where client computers need to **“dial in” to a VPN using client VPN software**.

 2. High availability or HA VPN: That lets you securely connect your on-premises network to your Virtual Private Cloud (VPC) network through an **IPsec VPN connection in a single region**.
 For high availability, you must properly **configure two or four tunnels** from your HA VPN gateway to your peer VPN gateway or to another HA VPN gateway.
 Each of the HA VPN gateway interfaces **supports multiple tunnels** and you can also create multiple HA VPN gateways.